- Notice of availability of Draft Recovery Plan (83 FR 51665, 10/12/2018)

 Behavior and Diet

-Blue whales live in all the world's oceans except the Arctic.
-They sometimes swim in small groups but usually alone or in pairs.
-They generally spend summers feeding in polar waters and undertake lengthy migrations towards the Equator as winter arrives.
+Blue whales sometimes swim in small groups but are more often found alone or in pairs.
+They generally spend summers feeding in polar waters and undertake lengthy migrations towards the equatorial waters as winter arrives.

 Where They Live

 Along the West Coast of the United States, eastern North Pacific blue whales are believed to spend winters off of Mexico and Central America.
 They likely feed during summer off the U.S. West Coast and, to a lesser extent, in the Gulf of Alaska and central North Pacific waters.

 In the northern Indian Ocean, there is a "resident" population.
 Blue whale sightings, strandings, and acoustic detections have been reported from the Gulf of Aden, Arabian Sea, and across the Bay of Bengal.
-The migratory movements of these whales are largely unknown, but may be driven by oceanographic changes associated with monsoons.
+The migratory movements of these whales are largely unknown but may be driven by oceanographic changes associated with monsoons.

 In the Southern Hemisphere, Antarctic blue whales occur mainly in relatively high latitude waters south of the "Antarctic Convergence" and close to the ice edge in summer.
 They generally migrate to middle and low latitudes in winter, although not all whales migrate each year.
-Pygmy blue whales are typically distributed north of the Antarctic Convergence and are most abundant in waters off Australia, Madagascar, and New Zealand.
+Pygmy blue whales (Balaenoptera musculus brevicauda)—a subspecies—are typically distributed north of the Antarctic Convergence and are most abundant in waters off Australia, Madagascar, and New Zealand.
 An unnamed subspecies of blue whale is found in the southeastern Pacific Ocean, particularly in the Chiloense Ecoregion, and migrates to lower latitude areas, including the Galapagos Islands and the eastern tropical Pacific.

 Lifespan & Reproduction